So far in 2022, we have eliminated over $12 million of client debt!

 - What we may be able to settle it for

-Affordable Fees: We represent business on a contingency fee if you want to settle creditor claims against your business.
-That means you only pay fees if we settle the matter for you.
-NO SETTLEMENT, NO FEE!
-If there is a lawsuit filed or a judgment, we resolve those matters on a flat fee basis so you know exactly what your costs will be.
+Affordable Fees: We give businesses the choice of either a flat fee or performance based fee to settle creditor claims against your business.
+If there is a lawsuit filed or a judgment already entered, we resolve those matters on a flat fee basis so you know exactly what your costs will be.
 Our flat fees include all expenses, even court filing fees and include trial.
 We also have very affordable payment plans.

 COVID-19 was responsible for many businesses failing.
 If you decide that your business is going to fail, you will want to know if anyone will be able to go after you personally when the business is shut down.
 Call us for a FREE CONSULTATION to find out.
-DON’T IGNORE it and hope it goes away!
+DON’T IGNORE it, it’s not going to go away!